!Top Bar

 October 1, 2021

 Cats are very mysterious little furballs.
 They have certainly gathered more than their fair share of myths and legends.
 In fact, for a cute, innocent-looking pet, Fluffy has managed to amass a rather impressive collection of urban—and rural—legends.
-A local vet lists a few of them below.
+While we’re celebrating feline folklore, it’s worth noting that there’s even a day dedicated to cat enthusiasts.
+Learn more about Crazy Cat Lady Day and how it challenges stereotypes while celebrating the bond between cats and their human companions.
+Now, let’s explore some of the most interesting myths and legends about our feline friends, as listed by a local vet below.

 Cat Goddesses